Sleep Paralysis: Causes, Symptoms, Treatment

 Theanine is an amazing amino acid that is involved in the synthesis of important neurotransmitters (dopamine, GABA, and serotonin) which regulate sleep and nervous arousal.

-Experts believe that having enough theanine in the body can help improve sleep quality, induce drowsiness and speed up the time it takes to fall asleep.
 Amino acid is found in tea leaves, especially green tea, and some types of mushrooms.